An Operator Learning Approach via Function-valued Reproducing Kernel Hilbert Space for Differential Equations: Methodology

 \section{Methodology}

-In this section, we transform solving PDEs into learning the operator between two infinite dimensional spaces.
-Based on the representer theorem in function-valued reproducing kernel Hilbert spaces, we propose a neural network structure.
+In this section, we will first transform the solution of PDEs to the learning of the operator between two infinite-dimensional spaces.
+Then, we propose a neural network architecture based on the representer theorem in function-valued RKHS and Hilbert-Schmidt integral operator.